Siarrrrrrrr/veux-kribo-simple/README.md

-Positron-Veux-Mod-Rais-Kribo 0.2.0
+veux-kribo-simple 0.3.1

 Im using Google Clang

 wget https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86/+archive/refs/heads/main/clang-r498229b.tar.gz

+If u dont want use KSU just compile it

-If u want use Kernelsu ad this first
+If u want use KSU, CHange CONFIG_KSU=y first then use this

 curl -LSs "https://raw.githubusercontent.com/tiann/KernelSU/main/kernel/setup.sh" | bash -

+or

+curl -LSs "https://raw.githubusercontent.com/tiann/KernelSU/main/kernel/setup.sh" | bash -s main

 FOr Script Compile u can use this one

 https://telegra.ph/Compile-Kernel-Veux--Rais-12-12

-For Download Kernel U can Use This One and search kernel what u need
+If u want to download my kernel u can use this one then found anything kernel version what u need and u can read changelog and feature at my telegram channel

 https://t.me/MrKriboChannel

 # How do I submit patches to Android Common Kernels